-It feels like it has rained for ever in Stockholm.
+It feels like it has rained for ever in Stockholm this summer.
 We awaken to rain, we walk in the rain, we come home in the rain, and we go to bed to the sound of the rain.
+Around the country, rivers have broken their banks, streets are flooded, roads collapsed and trains derailed.

-I guess the wetness is positive as it is replenishing the water magazines that have dried out, and soaking the forest beds to extinguish any lingering embers from the forest fires.
+I guess to some degree the wetness is positive as it is replenishing the water magazines that have dried out, and soaking the forest beds to prevent any potential fires.

-So I became curious about how many Swedish words there are.
-Here are 20 that I found:
+So I became curious about how many Swedish rain-related words there are – other than the word for rain – ‘regn’.
+Here are 18 that I found:

 - Duggregn – a light rain, spit